jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-05-19-mobula7-hd-review-and-setup/index.md

 Flying at the top of a hill in Plovdiv, Bulgaria at 272m above sea level, and dealing with some pretty strong winds at the top after gaining another 30 meters altitude.

 <div style="text-align: center">
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/OwuMUXXG87A?rel=0" frameBorder="0" allowFullScreen title="Mobula7 HD flying on a hill in Plovdiv, Bulgaria"></iframe>
+  <iframe width="560" height="315" src="https://www.youtube.com/embed/OwuMUXXG87A?rel=0" frameBorder="0" allowFullScreen title="Mobula7 HD flying on a hill in Plovdiv, Bulgaria" referrerpolicy="strict-origin-when-cross-origin"></iframe>
 </div>

 A smooth flight in a park, with average humidity, no wind and a temperature in the early 20s.

 <div style="text-align: center">
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/A0Isy6_wdJQ?rel=0" frameBorder="0" allowFullScreen title="Mobula7 HD flying in Central Park in Plovdiv, Bulgaria"></iframe>
+  <iframe width="560" height="315" src="https://www.youtube.com/embed/A0Isy6_wdJQ?rel=0" frameBorder="0" allowFullScreen title="Mobula7 HD flying in Central Park in Plovdiv, Bulgaria" referrerpolicy="strict-origin-when-cross-origin"></iframe>
 </div>

 Windy park flight by the Bulgarian seaside.

 <div style="text-align: center">
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/jM-l8LQ9B5U?rel=0" frameBorder="0" allowFullScreen title="Mobula7 HD flying in the Sea Garden in Burgas, Bulgaria"></iframe>
+  <iframe width="560" height="315" src="https://www.youtube.com/embed/jM-l8LQ9B5U?rel=0" frameBorder="0" allowFullScreen title="Mobula7 HD flying in the Sea Garden in Burgas, Bulgaria" referrerpolicy="strict-origin-when-cross-origin"></iframe>
 </div>

 All those flights were carried out on [2S BetaFPV][15] batteries, which naturally brings us to the batteries discussion.